 In light of the large number of RSUs that will initially settle and outstanding restricted stock that will vest in connection with this offering, we anticipate that we will expend substantial funds, primarily using net proceeds from this offering, to satisfy tax withholding and remittance obligations upon the effectiveness of the registration statement of which this prospectus forms a part.
 The RSUs and restricted stock granted prior to the date of this prospectus vest upon the satisfaction of service-based, liquidity event-based, and/or market-based vesting conditions.
 The service-based vesting condition is generally satisfied over a period of four years.
-The market-based vesting conditions are satisfied upon our achievement of specified future valuation amounts.
+The marketbased vesting conditions are satisfied upon our achievement of specified future valuation amounts.
 The liquidity event-based condition is satisfied on the earlier of (i) a combination or disposition transaction provided that such transaction (or series of transactions) qualifies as a change of control, and (ii) the effective date of a registration statement for an initial public offering of our common stock, including this offering.
 As a result, a large number of RSUs and restricted stock which have previously satisfied the service-based vesting condition or market-based vesting condition, as applicable, will vest in connection with the effectiveness of the registration statement of which this prospectus forms a part.
 In connection with the settlement of these RSUs and vesting of restricted stock, we plan to withhold certain shares underlying RSUs and cancel certain shares of outstanding restricted stock, as applicable, and remit income taxes on behalf of the holders of such RSUs and restricted stock at applicable statutory rates based on the initial public offering price per share in this offering.
 See the section titled "Use of Proceeds."
-For RSUs that will vest after the effectiveness of the registration statement of which this prospectus forms a part and prior to the expiration of the lock-up period, we will have discretion to net settle or sel
+For RSUs that will vest after the effectiveness of the registration statement of which this prospectus forms a part and prior to the expiration of the lock-up period, we will have discretion to net settle or sell-to-cover shares underlying these RSUs.

-Based on the number of RSUs and shares of restricted stock outstanding for which the service-based or market-based vesting condition, as applicable, will be satisfied as of an assumed settlement date of a per share, the midpoint of the price range set forth on the cover page of this prospectus, and (iii) a stax withholding rate, we estimate that these tax obligations on the initial settlement date would be approximately in the aggregate.
-Accordingly, we would expect to (i) deliver an aggregate of approximately million shares of our common stock to RSU holders after withholding an aggregate of approximately million shares of our common stock and (ii) cancel shares of outstanding restricted stock.
+Based on the number of RSUs and shares of restricted stock outstanding for which the service-based or market-based vesting condition, as applicable, will be satisfied as of an assumed settlement date of , 2023, and assuming (i) the liquidity event-based vesting condition had been satisfied on that date, (ii) that the price of our common stock at the time of settlement was equal to the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and (iii) a % tax withholding rate, we estimate that these tax obligations on the initial settlement date would be approximately \$ in the aggregate.
+Accordingly, we would expect to (i) deliver an aggregate of approximately million shares of our common stock to RSU holders after withholding an aggregate of approximately million shares of outstanding restricted stock.
 In connection with the net settlements of RSUs and cancellations of outstanding restricted stock, we would withhold and remit the tax liabilities on behalf of the RSU holders and holders of outstanding restricted stock to the relevant tax authorities in cash.
 The amount of these obligations could be higher or lower, depending on the price of shares of our common stock in this offering, the actual tax withholding rates, and the actual number of RSUs and shares of restricted stock outstanding for which the service-based or market-based vesting condition, as applicable, has been satisfied on the settlement or vesting date.